Should You Run a Giveaway to Market Your Startup?

 Why Giveaways?

 Giveaways are used for a variety of different reasons.
 What's yours?
-If you know what your goals are before you start, you'll avoid wasting time and resources on a promotion that doesn't land you any useful additions to your customer lists.
+Knowing your goals before you start will avoid wasting time and resources on a promotion that doesn't land you any valuable additions to your customer lists.

 Basic Formula for a Giveaway